Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/X3dSourceFilePalette/release/modules/ext/readme.txt

       <jvmarg value="${runarg2}"/>
       <classpath refid="run.classpath"/>
 </java>

+Note: This has already been done in the X3D-Edit module build file.

 5. Since the X3D-Edit modules/plugins are kept behind an https URL, this process will allow the X3D-Edit Platform to appropriately "handshake" with the server